Price & Hours

-One of the main reasons to visit Yellowstone is to catch a glimpse of the park's fascinating wildlife, and Hayden Valley is one of the best places to do just that.
-This lush valley several miles north of Yellowstone Lake is a highly visited gathering place for bison, elk, coyotes and the occasional grizzly bear, not to mention numerous bird species.
-While you can get a good view of the valley from the Grand Loop, you need to get out of the car for the best perspective.
-Hikers should check out the area's two trails: the Hayden Valley Trail runs parallel to the Yellowstone River from Yellowstone Lake to the Grand Canyon of the Yellowstone, while the Mary Mountain Trail traces the northern edge of the valley.
-While you're exploring, be sure to check out some of its geothermic features, such as Mud Geyser, Sulphur Spring and Black Dragon Caldron.
+One of the best places to catch a glimpse of Yellowstone's fascinating wildlife is Hayden Valley.
+This lush valley north of Yellowstone Lake is a highly visited gathering place for bison, elk, coyotes and grizzly bears.
+While you can get a good view of the valley from the Grand Loop Road, you need to get out your car for the best perspective.
+Hikers should check out the area's two trails: The Hayden Valley Trail runs parallel to the Yellowstone River from Yellowstone Lake to the Grand Canyon of the Yellowstone, while the Mary Mountain Trail traces the valley's northern edge.
+While you're exploring, be sure to check out some of its geothermic features, such as Mud Geyser and Sulphur Spring.